 Electric sports saloon delivers engaging handling and speed

-MINI suits being electric, but range could be better
+MINI is great to drive in electric form, but battery range could be better

 Appealing electric city car now has a longer range